kyrsjo/MiniScatter/SWAN.md

 ## Using MiniScatter with SWAN
 Assuming that you have compiled MiniScatter in CERNBOX as described above and the compilation was sucessfull, you are now ready to use MiniScatter through it's Python interface.

- * Spin up a SWAN WM.
-In the configuration, make sure to select a software stack and platform which matches the one used in `setupLCG.sh` when compiling; currently this is:
+ * Spin up a SWAN virtual machine.
+   In the configuration dialog, make sure to select a software stack and platform which matches the one used in `setupLCG.sh` when compiling; currently this is:
    - Software stack = `94 Python3`
    - Platform = `x86_64_centos7-gcc7-opt`
    - Environment script = `geant4.sh`